๐ŸŒฆ๏ธAtmospheric Science

 Altostratus

-• Gray or blue-gray sheet clouds—thick enough to obscure the sun but allow diffused light through ("ground glass" appearance)
+• Gray or blue-gray sheet clouds thick enough to obscure the sun but still allowing diffused light through (often described as a "ground glass" appearance)

-• Large-scale lifting mechanism—indicates moist air rising gradually over a broad area, not localized convection
+• Results from a large-scale lifting mechanism, indicating moist air rising gradually over a broad area rather than localized convection

 Altocumulus